Last Mile Delivery Market Size 2026-2030

 -

-The report is segmented by Service (B2C, and B2B), Application (FMCG, E-commerce, Retails, and Others), Vehicle Type (Vans and trucks, Two-wheelers, and Drones) and Geography (APAC, North America, Europe, Middle East and Africa, South America)
+The report is segmented by Service (B2C, and B2B), Application (FMCG, E-commerce, Retails, and Others), Vehicle Type (Vans and trucks, Two-wheelers, and Drones) and Geography (APAC, North America, Europe, Middle East and Africa, South America).
+Among these, the B2C segment is estimated to witness significant growth during the forecast period, driven by rising adoption across key application areas.
+Each segment includes detailed qualitative and quantitative analysis, along with historical data from 2020-2024 and forecasts through 2030 with year-over-year growth rates.

 -